rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Jennifer Weinman's request: " think a good future musing (add it to your list...) would be something about kid-friendly faculty environments, or having kids pre-tenure.
 It's something I've talked about with many, but don't see publicly discussed in print all that often."
 I could start with the old Faculty House Faculty Fridays.

 1. Spaces after sentences.  <https://www.washingtonpost.com/news/speaking-of-science/wp/2018/05/04/one-space-between-each-sentence-they-said-science-just-proved-them-wrong-2/>

+1. Supporting admissions.
+Our admissions office has an incredibly important job: They bring us the excellent students that inhabit our classrooms and campus.
+While I am sometimes critical about the things they do or lead the College to do (e.g., limit posting on the Web site, develop marketing campaigns that use strange slogans), I very much appreciate what they do and do what I can support them.
+How do faculty support admissions.
+Attend events.
+Allow students to visit classes.
+Write to prospective students.
+Post long, drawn-out criticisms of the College.
+No, probably not that last thing.
+Provide more information about the department that I think will help.
+Keep our Web site up to date (Whoops).

+1. Becoming an icon.
+While I was playing around with various issues related to the College Web site, I decided to think about icons.
+There's a Web editor.  http://www.xiconeditor.com/.

+1. A Grinnell Growth Mindset `grinnell-growth-mindset`

 ### Almost immediate (?)